kitschpatrol/yanki-connect/readme.md

 ## Overview

-Yanki Connect exists to streamline development of JavaScript and TypeScript applications that use Alex Yatskov's [Anki-Connect](https://git.foosoft.net/alex/anki-connect/src/branch/master/README.md#supported-actions) to interface with the [Anki](https://apps.ankiweb.net) spaced repetition flashcard software.
+Yanki Connect exists to streamline development of JavaScript and TypeScript applications that use Alex Yatskov's [Anki-Connect](https://ankiweb.net/shared/info/2055492159) add-on to interface with the [Anki](https://apps.ankiweb.net) spaced repetition flashcard software.
 The library provides extensive type annotations for the Anki-Connect API, and includes a turn-key client implementation.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.
 (Also, appropriately, Yankī are a variety of [truant youth](https://en.wikipedia.org/wiki/Yankee#/media/File:ヤンキー.jpg).)

-This library is used in the [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool, which in turn powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) plugin.
+This library is used in the [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool, which in turn powers the [`yanki-obsidian`](https://github.com/kitschpatrol/yanki-obsidian) [Obsidian](https://obsidian.md/) plugin.

 ## Features

 - **Action method organization + convenience methods**\
-  Instead of putting 100+ methods in a single namespace, action convenience methods are organized into the same groups used in the [Anki-Connect documentation](https://git.foosoft.net/alex/anki-connect/src/branch/master/README.md), to simplify auto-complete discoverability.
+  Instead of putting 100+ methods in a single namespace, action convenience methods are organized into the same groups used in the [Anki-Connect documentation](https://git.sr.ht/~foosoft/anki-connect/tree/ab4d964d96712788889eb35d79471966aaf17ef6/item/README.md#supported-actions), to simplify auto-complete discoverability.

 - **Low-level access through the provided `invoke` method**\
   If you don't want to use the convenience methods, an `invoke(action, params)` method is also exposed on the YankiConnect class for direct interaction with the Anki-Connect API.